 Sterilization refers to the total obliteration of all microorganisms, whereas sanitization is the reduction of said germs to safe or at least tolerable levels.

-know which one I’d rather have when I am preparing my canning jars, but nonetheless there are plenty of canners living here in the 21st century that use the microwave method with success year in and year out and they are quite enthusiastic about it.
+know which one I’d rather have when I am preparing my canning jars, but nonetheless, there are plenty of canners living here in the 21st century that use the microwave method with success year in and year out and they are quite enthusiastic about it.

-However you feel about it, it is possible to use the microwave to reliably help you in your sterilization efforts because it is possible to boil water inside a microwave safe container far more quickly than can be done comparably on a stove top.
+However you feel about it, it is possible to use the microwave to reliably help you in your sterilization efforts because it is possible to boil water inside a microwave-safe container far more quickly than can be done comparably on a stovetop.

 When you are sterilizing your jars to be used for canning, there are a few tips and tricks you should keep in mind to maximize your success.

-Firs, you should never use old bands if they are rusty or damaged in any way.
+First, you should never use old bands if they are rusty or damaged in any way.
 Not only do these kinds of bands have a higher risk of contaminating your food, but they will also fail to make a good seal.
 Toss them, and start over.

 On that note, you should always sterilize more jars than you think you might need.
 You want to have plenty of jars on hand in case you prepare more canning ingredients than you initially thought!

 When you are preparing to sterilize your jars, make sure the area around your canning surface is completely clean.
-There’s no point in spending all this time sterilize your jars if the rest of the area is filthy!
+There’s no point in spending all this time sterilizing your jars if the rest of the area is filthy!

 Your jars can easily pick up bacteria and other contaminants from the surrounding area.
 Therefore, any place you set your jars down – such as dish towels or bare countertops – should be clean and fresh.

 Finally, you should always avoid adding cold food to hot jars, and hot food to cold jars.
 This can cause cracking and damage.